-Technical enabler TRL Cluster 2025 2027 2031 all developments on ATO done in FA2 Hybrid L3, moving block and relative braking distance Scope of the FA6 work: limited to demonstrations, requirements and developments for regional specificities, in coordination with FA2.
+Cluster Technical enabler TRL 2025 2027 2031 all developments on ATO done in FA2 Hybrid L3, moving block and relative braking distance Scope of the FA6 work: limited to demonstrations, requirements and developments for regional specificities, in coordination with FA2.
 Link with other FA: all developments on MB done in FA2 5/6 7 8 Cost-effective communications Cost-effective use of dedicated railway mobile networks or communication infrastructures owned by a third party (e.g. 4G,5G, satellite comms and IoT communications) for the innovative ways to exchange of the information between the regional railway subsystems (e.g. Train to Train, Train to Trackside - wayside assets, Trackside to Trackside).
 Special attention will be provided to aspects of multibearer platforms and their use (building on Shift2Rail results on ACS and FRMCS), transmission of vital CCS data over public networks, new communication service features and their application in regional railways and to cyber security aspects.
 The objective is to provide effective communication tool for various potential applications including ETCS, ATO (up to driverless operations), high quality passenger services, smart maintenance and support for innovative ways for connecting rolling stock and wayside elements.
-Aspects related with dedicated railway mobile networks in the remit of FA2, and the rest including investigation of public networks on FA6 remitScope of the FA6 work: limited to demonstrations, requirements and developments for regional specificities, in coordination with FA2.
+Aspects related with dedicated railway mobile networks in the remit of FA2, and the rest including investigation of public networks on FA6 remit.
 7 8 8/9 Traffic Management Systems and C-ITS for regional lines Traffic Management Systems for regional lines improving resilience of a connected rail network, optimising train operations including disturbing events.
-Multimodal Timetables integration e.g. tactical planning through simulation and optimization with other transport modes to ensure multimodality via integrated management of rail and other services (buses, trams, metro, taxi, carsharing, bicycles, P+R) from a single command post with the link of 6 7 8
+Multimodal Timetables integration e.g. tactical planning through simulation and optimization with other transport modes to ensure multimodality via integrated management of rail and other services (buses, trams, metro, taxi, carsharing, 6 7 8 luster Technical enabler TRL Cluster 2025 2027 2031 bicycles, P+R) from a single command post with the link of C-ITS services.

-Technical enabler TRL Cluster 2027 2031 C-ITS services.
 Managing real-time on-demand optimized timetable, re-scheduling and route setting.
 Scope of the FA6 work: limited to demonstrations, requirements and developments for regional specificities, in coordination with FA2 and FA1.
-Link with other FA: All general development of planning systems within TMS is done in FA1 Cost-effective fail-safe highly accurate train positioning Cost-effective, interoperable, fail-safe, highly accurate train positioningbased on among others hybrid, multi sensor (including GNSS) technologies, digital maps onboard database, as a mean to reduce balise installations, increase operational efficiency and decrease TCO in the context of regional lines.
-FA6 requirements will be submitted to FA2 FA2 will develop the solution FA6 validates & applies the solution for demonstrator 6 7 8 Cost-effective fail safe on Board Train integrity Cost-effective, fail safe on board train integrity to verify the completeness of train while train is in operation.
-FA6 requirements will be submitted to FA2 FA2 will develop the solution FA6 validates & applies the solution for demonstrator 6/7 7/8 8/9 Cost-effective fail safe Train Length Detection Cost-effective, fail-safe train length detection to determine the beginning and end of the train and detect its length. • FA6 requirements will be submitted to FA2 • FA2 will develop the solution 6/7 7/8 8/9
+Link with other FA: All general development of planning systems within TMS is done in FA1 Cost-effective fail-safe highly accurate train positioning Cost-effective, interoperable, fail-safe, highly accurate train position based on among others hybrid, multi sensor (including GNSS, FOAS) technologies, digital maps, onboard database, as a mean to reduce balise installations, increase operational efficiency and decrease TCO in the context of regional lines.
+FA6 requirements will be submitted to FA2 FA2 will develop the solution FA6 validates &amp; applies the solution for demonstrator 6 7 8 Cost-effective fail safe on Board Train integrity Cost-effective, fail safe on board train integrity to verify the completeness of train while train is in operation.
+FA6 requirements will be submitted to FA2 FA2 will develop the solution FA6 validates &amp; applies the solution for demonstrator 6/7 7/8 8/9 Cost-effective fail safe Train Length Detection Cost-effective, fail-safe train length detection to determine the beginning and end of the train and detect its length.
+FA6 requirements will be submitted to FA2 FA2 will develop the solution 6/7 7/8 8/9